Former Chief Administrative Officer (CAO), California State Assembly

 She was appointed by President Ronald Reagan to serve on the Women’s Business Ownership Commission in 1983 and was appointed by President Clinton to represent the U.S. at the United Nations Women’s World Conference Platform Committee in New York in 1995.
 She became the first non-elected Asian to be appointed to the Executive Committee of the Democratic National Committee from 1989 – 1997 serving as a super delegate to three national conventions.

 Ms. Tom received a Bachelor of Arts Degree in Sociology/Psychology from the California State University of San Francisco and attended the Stanford Law School Executive Education Program.
-In 2015, she and her husband were invited to be guest lecturers discussing the Asian American culture at Oxford and Cambridge University (UK) sponsored by the Kingdom Education Foundation.
+She is also an author, publishing a recent memoir “I Am Not Who You Think I Am”.